Understanding Homeowners Association (HOA) Powers and Limitations

 Approaches to Settling Delinquent HOA Dues Reasonably

-In order to recuperate overdue HOA payments, it is recommended that members first negotiate with their board and try to come to an arrangement in the form of a payment plan, extension, or any other form that is favorable to both parties.
+To recuperate overdue HOA payments, it is recommended that members first negotiate with their board and try to come to an arrangement in the form of a payment plan, extension, or any other form that is favorable to both parties.
 Taking this step can stifle the escalation of conflict and, simultaneously, make the members show their willingness to work towards a solution.

 Can an HOA Foreclose on a Home in Ohio?